Blum Center for Developing Economies

 Students will participate in the key theoretical debates about global poverty and inequality.
 This course will teach students about different models of poverty alleviation and methods for evaluating such models and practices.
 (4 units, offered fall semester and summer session)

 An individualized global engagement Practice Experience is the signature element of the minor, providing an opportunity for students to connect the theory and practice of poverty and its alleviation.
-This Practice Experience can take place domestically or internationally.
+This Practice Experience can take place domestically or internationally and there are two options for the minimum duration required of it:

 Students can complete the capstone requirement of the GPP Minor through one of the following options: